 Potentially Liable Parties for Car Accidents in Texas

 The liable party may be different in each car accident case in Texas.
 For example, let’s say that a driver was rear-ended by another motorist who was speeding.
 In this situation, fault would rest on the speeding driver who breached their duty of care to drive responsibly and safely.

-In another situation, let’s say that a driver was injured in an accident caused by faulty or defective brakes.
-In this case, fault may rest on the party who manufactured or installed the faulty vehicular component.
+In another situation, let’s say a driver was injured in an accident caused by faulty or defective brakes.
+In this case, fault may rest on the party that manufactured or installed the faulty vehicular component.

-More than one party could be considered at fault for the same accident under Texas’s proportionate responsibility laws.
+In some cases, more than one party could be considered at fault for the same accident under Texas’s proportionate responsibility laws.
 According to Texas Civil Practice and Remedies Code § 33.001, if you were involved in a car accident, you may be assigned a percentage of fault.

 Causes of Car Accidents in Texas